How to get to Nara from Kyoto and back. A detailed day trip itinerary

 Kintetsu Nara Line Y1110:

 By far the fastest way to travel from Nara to Kyoto and back is the private Kintetsu line.
 It will only take you 35 minutes, but your JR Rail pass will not be valid.
 Be aware that these operate from different (but equally central) train station.
-The limited express train leaves twice per hour and costs about 620 Yen.
+The limited express train leaves twice per hour and costs about 620 Yen (the green car will be a bit more expensive).
 There is also a regular express train that will take 45 minutes to reach Japan but is quite a bit cheaper.

 The Kintetsu Nara station is actually quite a bit closer to Nara Park, so taking this train from Kyoto to Nara has a lot of advantages.
 There are very regular buses serving the central area of Nara, so the JR Nara line is still a good alternative.